• OWASP nice examples of attack and vulnerability XSS there you can see first two links:

 Siege

-Run 25 concurent users 1 minute with basic http authorization:
+Run 25 concurent users 1 minute with basic http authorization stress test:

 siege myapp.herokuapp.com -c25 -t1M -H "Authorization: Basic bmajYXI="